stas/thesis/chapters/2_architecture.md

 although in our case the objectives stated that the initial purpose of the application is to provide services in small teams, the overall architecture needs some clarifications in regards to how small is a team until it is a big one and how this can be addressed when it happens.
+You can see above an illustration on how the communication is taking place using our architecture.

-The main limitations of the real-time mechanism rely mainly on the number of the connections the database can allowed to handle.
+The main limitations of the real-time mechanism rely mainly on the number of the connections the database is allowed to handle.
 In PostgreSQL, the `work_mem` configuration directive is 1MB by default and represents the amount of memory a database connection can use.
 Knowing this it is easy to estimate and increase the maximum amount of connections the database server will handle.